NoxxieNl/ptv-laravel/readme.md

 Go use this package to create a awesome import to your PTV application.
 This package was created purely for the usage of my own project I am/was working on.
 However you are free to use this in any way you want to use it.

-For more detailed examples and documentation look in the docs folder to get details about the [order](order/readme.md) and `route` instances and what they can to exactly.
+For more detailed examples and documentation look in the docs folder to get details about the [order](docs/order.md) and [route](docs/route.md) instances and what they can to exactly.

+For the extra step into making sure your data is really imported into PTV you can checkout the [ImportCheck][docs/importcheck.md] functionality.

 ## License